pymor/pymor/docs/source/tutorial_basis_generation.md

-from matplotlib import pyplot as plt plt.figure() plt.semilogy(trivial_errors) plt.ylim(1e-1, 1e1)
+from matplotlib import pyplot as plt plt.figure() plt.semilogy(trivial_errors) plt.ylim(1e-5, 1e1)
 plt.show()
 ```

 Good!
 We see an exponential decay of the error with growing basis size.
+The error drops to zero at the end as the basis contains all vectors it
+needs to approximate.

-However, we can do better.
+We can do better, however.
 If we want to use a smaller basis than we
 have snapshots available, just picking the first of these obviously
 won't be optimal.